Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 I thought the older model was better as the blade sections were rounded (see photo comparison below), and it probably is a slightly better design; however, I have had no issue and cannot see how the flex features of the S9000 could be improved when it comes to actually using and seeing how it functions.

-Each head containing a blade has lines or guides we can see on the front of each blade head (see photo below).
-They only make sense to me if I am shaving in one direction; otherwise, as I usually do, I shave multidirectional, then these do not seem to have a function or go with the grain (ohh, well, they dont harm anyway).
+Each head, containing a blade, has lines or guides visible on the front of each blade head (see photo below).
+They only make sense to me if I am shaving in one direction; otherwise, as I usually do, I shave multidirectionally, and then these do not seem to have a function or go with the grain (oh well, they don’t harm anyway).

 Cutting Actions and Blades